LabHMChenABRC/XRNs-DegradomeAnalysis/README.md

 #### FLEP-Seq_polyAEnds.R
 To find poly-A reads of FLEP-Seq and the peaks are counted at 3' ends of alignments.
-The peak move to upstream frist non-A position if peak is located A base.
+The peaks are moved upstream to the first non-A position if the peak is located at A base.
 Bam files in dataset/Bam_FLEP_seq only contain three genes("AT4G27440","AT1G12090","AT1G15690").

 #### FLEP-Seq_PolyAsite-GenomeToTranscriptCoordinates.R